ccbogel/QualCoder/README.md

 `sudo python3 -m pip install pdfminer.six openpyxl ebooklib`

-If not using the debian package:
+If your are not using the debian package:

 Make the install.sh executable and run the install.sh script from the terminal.
 Make sure the qualcoder folder is in the same directory as the install.sh script (i.e. as it appears when you download the QualCoder-master folder).